Frazer-BC/NFL-Game-Project/README.md

 ### Browser Compatibility

-- Testing has been carried out on the following browsers :
+#### Testing has been carried out on the following web browsers :
 - Chrome
 - Firefox
 - Edge
+- Safari

+### device testing

+#### Testing has been carried out by testers on the following devices

+- Iphone 14 mini
+- Moto G53 5G

 ### Known Bugs